Minister Catherine Martin

-- Placing climate issues and solutions to the forefront of the political agenda
+Placing climate action and solutions to the forefront.

-A graduate from NUI Maynooth and a classical singer, Catherine taught English and Music in St Tiernan’s Community School in Dundrum, Dublin, for 16 years prior to being elected to the Dáil.
-She was a Councillor on Dún Laoghaire-Rathdown County Council from 2014 to 2016, and she served on the boards of the Dublin and Dún Laoghaire Education Training Board, Dundrum and Stillorgan Colleges of Further Education and St. Tiernan’s Community School.
+I am a graduate from NUI Maynooth and a classical singer, and I taught English and Music in St Tiernan’s Community School in Dundrum, Dublin, for 16 years prior to being elected to the Dáil.
+I was a Councillor on Dún Laoghaire-Rathdown County Council from 2014 to 2016, and served on the boards of the Dublin and Dún Laoghaire Education Training Board, Dundrum and Stillorgan Colleges of Further Education and St. Tiernan’s Community School.